Yelp/terraform-provider-cloudhealth/README.md

 	}
 }
 ```
+There are only two permissible values for group type.
-Static groups have rules with `type=filter`.
+Static groups have `type=filter`.
 This is the default.
-Dynamic groups have rules with `type=categorize`.
+Dynamic groups have `type=categorize`.
 In this case you must also define `field` or `tag_field` on the rule.
-You may not combine `filter` and `categorize` rules on the same group.

 ### Important note about rule ordering
 There is one main difference between the schema used in Terraform and the actual Cloudhealth Perspective API.